Supert/village-keeper/README.md

 ### How do I get set up? ###

-NB: This section will be updated as I clean up repository from 3-rd party code and other stuff.

 Repo is pretty messy right now, I was just commiting pretty much everything in project folder.
 Wrong usage, I know.

-All you need to launch it is up-to-date Unity3D and Android SDK.
+You need up-to-date Unity3D and Android SDK.

+Also, you need to add to project Soomla In-App Purchase, GoogleMobileAds and APathfinderByDeenGames.
+You can find links to it below.
+Simply follow up their instructions and remove

+Please note that Soomla and GoogleMobileAds conflict with each other.
+To resolve it, remove in-app-billing-service-aidl.jar from GoogleMobileAds folder.

 All my stuff located in Assets/VillageKeeper folder.

 ### Licensing terms ###